LasLabs/docker-odoo-upgrade/README.md

     -e "DB_SOURCE=odoo_v9" \
     -e "DB_TARGET=odoo_v10" \
     laslabs/odoo-upgrade:10.0

+# Whatever command to start your v10 environment goes below.
+odoo
 ```

 Running the above, you will be left with an Odoo v9 and an Odoo v10 database &